Weather Thermometers – What They Are And How They Work

 Due to the amount of insulation and space between the actual thermometer and the body, pacifier thermometers are not very accurate.
 This makes them adequate for home use.
 Should any serious concerns arise, however, a physician should be contacted as soon as possible.

-5) Forehead Thermometer
+5) Medical Forehead Thermometer

 A forehead thermometer is an electronic handheld device using infrared technology to measure the temperature of a patient’s forehead.
 It is arguably the least invasive way of taking the body’s temperature.

-Also known as a temporal artery thermometer, the device is briefly placed against the temple area of the forehead where the temporal artery is located.
+Also known as a temporal artery thermometer, the device is briefly placed against the temple area of the forehead, where the temporal artery is located.
 After just a few seconds, the result is shown on a digital display.

 (There is a “non-touch” version of the forehead thermometer where the device is simply aimed at the area of the forehead just above the eyebrows, and a measurement is taken.)